ProfessionalWiki/chameleon/docs/installation-windows.md

 2. Open a Windows Explorer window and navigate to the root folder of your MediaWiki installation.
 That's the one with the `LocalSettings.php` file in it.
-3. For MediaWiki 1.22 and 1.23 you need to copy the file `composer.json.example` to `composer.json`.
-For this, select `composer.json.example`, press Ctrl+C, then Ctrl+V and then rename
-    the copy to `composer.json`.
+3. For MediaWiki 1.22+ you need to copy the file `composer.json.example` to `composer.json`.
+For this, select `composer.json.example`, press Ctrl+C, then Ctrl+V and then rename the copy to `composer.json`.
-4. Right-click on the new file and select *Use composer here*.
+4. Shift right-click in an empty space in the folder with the new file and select *Open Command Prompt here* or *Open Powershell window here*.
 A command line window will open.
 5. On the command line run the command
     `composer require "mediawiki/chameleon-skin:~1.0"`
 6. If there were no errors, close the command line window.